Larch, Siberian, European, Japanese. Whatever the genus, it’s long overdue for a bit of TLC.

 It seems that along with Douglas Fir, Larch is growing in popularity and being specified more and more by architects and furniture designers.
 Perhaps there’s a pine renaissance on the way!

 When we (timber people) talk about Larch we’re generalising about a few related timber species with some subtle variations.

-Japanese Larch Larix kaempferi originated in Japan but planted extensively throughout Europe including in the UK.
+Japanese Larix kaempferi originated in Japan but planted extensively throughout Europe including in the UK.

-The details below give an general overview of Larch incoporating qualities from all three specie types.
+The details below give an general overview incorporating qualities from all three larch timber species types.

 Heart wood is reddish brown when dry (although quite rich bricky red when fresh sawn) with a contrasting band of narrow white sap and really sharp definition on the grain.
 This can give very nice firgure and grain pattern as well as a striking Pine appearance.
 Larch is a very resinous timber with sticky bubbles popping up here and there althoug UK trees are less so than and are probably faster growing.

 It saws, machines & finishes fairly well but loose knots can cause trouble.
 It dries out quite fast once cut, with the potential to warp if not cared for during this process.
 Knots can split and loosen/fall out and that rumour you heard about Larch splitting is true if you try and nail it.
 Pre drill and you’re fine.

 Mechanical Strength: Generally tough and hard with good stength properties